stewi1014/modular/README.md

 ***

 I've use the name 'Congruent' as it's a more explicit definition of the function, and helps avoid confusion with other functions.
-It is the same as a typical 'modulo' function, but follows euclidian division; that is, it finds the number satisfying '0 <= n < modulus' that is representative of the given number's congruency class, hence the name Congruent.
+It is the same as a euclidian 'modulo' function; that is, it finds the number satisfying '0 <= n < modulus' that is representative of the given number's congruency class, hence the name Congruent.

 [fastdiv]: <https://github.com/bmkessler/fastdiv>